 Restore all modules of This option is selected by default.
-If you choose to keep it that way, all modules the backup file contained in the backup file will be restored.
+If you choose to keep it that way, all modules contained in the backup file will be restored.

 If you wish to restore only some of the modules of the backup file, unselect the option above in order to enable the following fields.